Linienzugbeeinflussung

 Linienzugbeeinflussung (or LZB) is a cab signalling and train protection system used on selected German and Austrian railway lines as well as on the AVE and some commuter rail lines in Spain.
 The system was mandatory where trains were allowed to exceed speeds of 160 km/h in Germany and 220 km/h in Spain.
 It is also used on some slower railway and urban rapid transit lines to increase capacity.
-The German Linienzugbeeinflussung translates to continuous train control, literally: linear train influencing.
-It is also called linienförmige Zugbeeinflussung.
+In German, the word Linienzugbeeinflussung translates to continuous train control, or more literally: linear train influencing.
+It is also occasionally called linienförmige Zugbeeinflussung.

-LZB is deprecated and will be replaced with European Train Control System (ETCS) between 2023 and 2030.
+LZB is deprecated, and is to be replaced with the European Train Control System (ETCS) between 2023 and 2030.
 It is referenced by European Union Agency for Railways (ERA) as a Class B train protection system in National Train Control (NTC).
 Driving cars mostly have to replace classical control logic to ETCS Onboard Units (OBU) with common Driver Machine Interface (DMI).
 Because high performance trains are often not scrapped or reused on second order lines, special Specific Transmission Modules (STM) for LZB were developed for further support of LZB installation.